1860 Pittsburgh Directory Alfred

 pastor into which it will be necessary to enter at some length.
 The fact that I

-more important fact—which I may state once for all—that I have kept a daily
+important fact—which I may state once for all—that I have kept a daily journal

-journal for more than forty-five years, to which I can refer for anything,
+for more than forty-five years, to which I can refer for anything, religious or

-religious or other, in which I was a party or witness, places me in a position
+other, in which I was a party or witness, places me in a position not only to

-not only to take a general view and draw from general sources of information,
+take a general view and draw from general sources of information, but much

 are necessary for a correct knowledge of our religious and even of our civil